Monday, December 31, 2012

 BMSCE Utsav was something everyone looked forward to, even other college students.
 The 3 day event was basically a inter-college cultural fest- singing, fashion shows, skits, et al. Students could bid for stalls and set up shop- fun games like shoot and win, food, snacks, soft-drinks and gambling.
 Our gang, like the rest of the crowd had a great time.
 Most of us would be drunk and yelling rubbish, yeah that was fun.
 After Utsav, everybody's broke ...no money even for cigarettes.

 Those days we had annual exams which means we take all 10+exams in a matter of 30 days.
 First would be the practical exams, then came the theory.
 We all knew seven subjects were allowed to be carried over.
-Many of my friends did not even bother study tough subjects like electrical engineering or maths.
+Many of my friends did not even bother study tough subjects like electrical engineering or mathematics.
 Exams got over, we got the results.
 I had flunked in three- physics, maths and... must be be civil engineering.
 Some flunked up to seven!

 Second year we had couple of more subjects plus our backlogs.
 With freshers coming in, we did rag few guys and chicks.
 Kavi the hostelite, did a bit of ragging and got himself in a fix.
 Sudhin and I went to his rescue.
 I was feeling the heat and had started doubting if I'll ever complete the course.
 Anyway, worries did not dampen our spirits during Utsav 89, we had a wild time.
 It was a year of fights for Sudhin, he had trouble with couple of rough characters.
 By then Sudhin had a reputation; he had thrashed a variety of people- students, hostel warden, auto-rickshaw drivers, bus drivers/conductors, college lecturers, lawyers, and even a policeman.
 We loved the way he studied- he would sleep off sitting, with a book in his hand.
 I just wanted to get over with II year exams.
 Vacations after exams was tension filled time for me.
 However one good thing happened- I quit smoking for good.
 Results announced; I had seven backlogs!
 Luckily I cleared two in revaluation, now its 5 more to go.
 Few of my friends were not so lucky.
 I had asked Sunil to apply for revaluation but he did not for some reason ...and lost a year :(